 While there is no minimum educational requirement to become a corporate paralegal, many employers posting job positions are looking for a minimum of an Associate’s degree in Paralegal Studies.
 Some employers state that they are looking for candidates with a Bachelor’s degree, and certification in Paralegal Studies.
 Some employers are also looking for candidates with some experience in corporate governance, corporate housekeeping, or working with contracts and general corporate matters.
 At the bare minimum, you should have a certification in Paralegal Studies, preferably from an ABA-approved paralegal program.
-Note: MTI College has a fully online Paralegal Studies program open to California residents.
+Note: Campus, formerly known as MTI College, has a fully online Paralegal Studies program open for enrollment now!

 Corporate paralegals may seek specialty certifications for specific disciplines such as advanced corporate law, intellectual property, litigation, or contractual law.